• Skip to primary navigation

 Almond Flour Cupcakes (Vanilla)

-September 22, 2022 Updated: September 29, 2022 By Leanne Leave a Comment
+September 22, 2022 Updated: June 5, 2024 By Leanne 28 Comments

 Jump to Recipe·Print Recipe

 These Vanilla Almond Flour Cupcakes are gluten-free and oil-free with a tender and fluffy texture.
-They have a subtle, sweet vanilla flavour and require just 6 ingredients!
+They have a subtle, sweet vanilla flavor and require just 6 ingredients!
 If you’ve tried this almond flour lemon cake, you’ll love these almond flour vanilla cupcakes!

 Clearly, I’m on a bit of a cupcake kick lately!
 Since I shared these chocolate zucchini cupcakes, I’ve been craving vanilla cupcakes.
 (Call it balance!)
 So, I decided to try my hand at making a simple, gluten-free vanilla cupcake.